improbable-eng/mac-codesign-buildkite-plugin/README.md

 #### Available properties

-- `input_artifact`: An artifact path to download and sign.
+- `input_artifact`: Path of artifact to download, sign, and reupload.
 - `sign_prerequisites`: (optional) String array of the specific artifact paths to sign.
 If empty, default to `input_artifact`.
 In the case of `.app`s, make sure to list these bottom-up; internal frameworks/helpers first, and `.app` at the end.
-- `entitlements`: String path of artifact containing a valid entitlements plist to apply.
+- `entitlements`: (optional) Path of artifact containing a valid entitlements plist to apply.
 - `keychain`: Name of the keychain storing the secrets.
 (Note: usually requires the .keychain extension)
 - `cert_identity`: Name of the cert to use to sign your artifacts.
 Should be the "Application" cert, not the "Installer" cert.
 - `keychain_pw_secret_name`: (optional) Name of the password to extract from your preferred secret store (eg: Vault)